 Federal Student Loans

-The U.S. Department of Education offers two federal student loan programs, the Direct Loan Program and the Perkins Loan Program.
-The Direct Loan Program is the largest and most widely-used, and offers multiple loan options which are based on degree level and financial need.
+The U.S. Department of Education offers a federal student loan program called the Direct Loan Program.
+This program is widely used, and offers multiple loan options which are based on degree level and financial need.
 Loans are also available to parents of dependent undergraduate students and to those who do not demonstrate financial need.
-The Perkins Loan Program is a school-based program designed for undergraduate students with exceptional financial need.
+T

 Federal student loans are a good option for many students, as they give students a way to cover the cost of education at relatively low, fixed interest rates, and offer flexible repayment options to help students afford their monthly payments.